 Members of staff have expertise in a number of key research areas relevant for student teaching and research in the programme.
-Staff research and experience in practice informs teaching in health across the lifespan.
-Dr. Lynne Kennedy Reader in Public Health leads research interests in Health and Wellbeing with a particular focus on nutrition inequalities, evaluation, health promotion research and evaluation and the health and wellbeing of older people.
+Staff research and experience in practice informs teaching in health across the lifespan..
 Within the programme team, Sarah Jowett teaches and is also published in family and school health, whilst Bernie Evans focuses on the needs of older adults.

-Development of user centred and ethical health service delivery is a key aim of the programme and teaching is informed by the work of Dr. Marjorie Lloyd who specialises in service user involvement and the development of person-centred care, Dr. Jo Pike who specialises in the area of spirituality in health care, Tracy Ross who specialises in the development of human caring and Nikki Lloyd-Jones in ethical decision making.
+The development of user centred and ethical health service delivery is a key aim of the programme and teaching is informed by the work of Dr. Jo Pike who specialises in the area of spirituality in health care, Tracy Ross who specialises in the development of human caring and Nikki Lloyd-Jones in ethical decision making.